 The presidential election is heating up at warp speed, so it’s a perfect time to review the NHL’s own election process and present and future Detroit Red Wings Hall of Fame candidates.
-The league recently announced it has moved this year’s ceremony to Nov.
+The Hall of Fame announced it has moved last year’s ceremony to Nov.
 2021, and because of this, there will be no selections made next year.

 The wait will continue for some of the greatest names to wear the winged wheel, whether they’ve already been on the ballot or would have made their first appearance next year.
 Here is a look at some of the players who will be considered whenever that next vote takes place.

 Chris Osgood’s Case to Finally Be Selected by Voters

 Former Red Wings goalie Chris Osgood, who has been eligible since 2014, has been a polarizing figure for Hall of Fame selection.
 His accomplishments are on par with other already-enshrined goalies, yet one argument is made against his candidacy: He benefitted from the stellar teams in front of him.